Pangopong/friz/README.md

 # Frizeria Mica
 www.frizeriamica.ro, a website for a local barber shop with a custom booking application and database.
-The website and database are hosted on a DigitalOcean Ubuntu(x64) VPS Droplet.
+The website and database are hosted on a DigitalOcean Ubuntu(x64) VPS Droplet via `nginx`.

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.